-On Friday, May 20, our high school community gathered for a showcase and celebration of the culmination of the Class of 2022’s co-curricular learning journeys.
-Despite limitations resulting from the pandemic, our Class of 2022 seniors have persevered over the past few years, continuing to pursue their passions and remain committed to personal development and growth.
-This took various forms, including involvement in student-led clubs, athletics, extra-curricular activities, service learning, internships and virtual conferences.
-All of these experiences have helped them develop valuable life skills, unique talents, and a clearer vision of their future directions after graduation.
+On Friday, March 31, our school community gathered for a showcase and celebration of the culmination of the Class of 2023’s co-curricular learning journeys.
+Our Class of 2023 seniors have persevered over the past few years, pursuing their passions and remaining committed to personal development and growth.
+This took various forms, including involvement in student-led clubs, athletics, extra-curricular activities, service learning, internships and conferences.
+These experiences helped develop valuable life skills, unique talents, and a clearer vision of their future directions after graduation.

-Teachers and students shared in the celebration of learning and accomplishments of our Senior Class, beginning with an introduction from our emcees, Jiwon An and Andy Hwang, and a special dance performance presented by our Korean Club.
-This was followed by a CAS montage video, highlighting some of the favorite CAS experiences, made by Jin Hwan Kim and So Youn Lee.
+Teachers, students and staff shared in the celebration of learning and accomplishments of our Senior Class, beginning with an introduction from our emcees, Sana Mohammad Iwamoto and Heer Sachinkumar, and two special dance performances, one presented by our Korean Club, followed by a J-Pop medley performed by younger classmen.

 The Showcase featured an exhibition of student presentations, highlighting their favorite CAS experiences and memories.
 Guests were encouraged to chat with the members of the Senior class about the learning and lessons they gained outside of the classroom throughout high school.
-All of our high school service clubs also hosted booths to sell goods and raise money for their respective causes.
+Our high school service clubs also hosted booths to sell goods and raise money for their respective causes.

 More About the CAS Programme at Wells

 As a core component for the IB Diploma Programme and Wells graduation requirement, Creativity, Activity and Service (CAS) encourages high school students to be involved in activities as individuals and as part of a team that take place in local, national and international contexts.